 cineDesk, is a further development of the Previs Table, which goes back to cooperation with Stockholm University of the Arts.
 The actual research focuses on advanced features and multiple applications (e.g. for gaming, stage design, architecture etc.)

 The Umbrella Project is an ongoing research project that explores the use of 3D audio and projection mapping to achieve a sense of immersion without isolating participants from the real world, essentially, enabling an imaginary fantasy world to come to life in our own.
 We employ multiple levels of 3D audio and projection mapping (both directly within and on the umbrella, as well as throughout the room itself) in order to transport the participant into this virtual world.

-The end goal of the project is to create a series of navigable compositions in the form exploratory sonic worlds, as well as intereactive experiences where the participants’ behaviours (relative to each other and the world) shape the sonic and visual environment.
-Furthermore, we are investigating sonic and visual paradigms where the umbrellas can function both as objects that exist in (and can interact with) the virtual world, as well as windows into these other worlds.
+The end goal of the project is to create a series of navigable compositions in the form of exploratory sonic worlds, as well as intereactive experiences where the participants’ behaviours (relative to each other and the world) shape the sonic and visual environment.
+Furthermore, we are investigating sonic and visual paradigms where the umbrellas can function both as objects existing in and can interact with the virtual world, as well as being windows onto these other worlds.